andreobriennz/Vario-Boxy-Grid-/README.md

 - CSS: Skeleton / Normalize
 - JS: jQuery / VarioJS (library)
 - PHP: templating
-- .htaccess: basic set up (read, understand and customizr to the site before publishing)
+- .htaccess: basic set up (read, understand and customize to the site before publishing)

 ## Optional Extras (included in the file, just add link to these if needed):
 - CSS: Vario colour and font library (the files are there but not linked to by default)